Carol Metcalfe Homepage

 Latest news

-Carol is currently working on further ash glaze research, using materials from her garden and the farm where she lives near Richmond, North Yorkshire.
+Back in her studio, Carol is currently working on further ash glaze research, using materials from her garden and the farm where she lives near Richmond, North Yorkshire.

-She will be showcasing this new work at her own studio, during the North Yorkshire Open Studios event, the first two weekends in June 2025.
-This is an opportunity to chat with Carol about the inspiration and development of her work.
-There will also be work in progress to see and finished work for sale.
+This was an opportunity to chat with Carol about the inspiration and development of her work.
+There was also be work in progress to see and finished work for sale.

 About